The mission of deadCenter Film is to inspire, promote, and celebrate creativity and community through film.

 DIRECTOR OF PROGRAMMING

-Tippeconnie’s American Indian-focused works including Leave Durov to the Dogs (2011) and Anticipation for Land in 2089 (2008), which have shown worldwide, including the Heard Museum, imagineNATIVE Film & Media Arts Festival, and the National Museum of the American Indian.
+Tippeconnie also develops, produces and directs fictional work with filmmaker David Burkhart.
+Tippeconnie’s Indigenous focused works have shown world wide, including the Heard Museum, imagineNATIVE Film & Media Arts Festival, and the National Museum of the American Indian.

 • Victor Caballero